Mr-Rafael/mortgage-calculator/README.md

 - A payment term.
 For example, "I want to pay the mortgage in **20 years**".
 - A payment amount.
 For example, "I want to make payments of **1,000 monthly**".

-Generate a plan with for a mortgage:
+Generate a plan from a mortgage:

 ```
 python3 mortgage_calculator generate-payment-plan --mortgage <mortgage name>